Download the PDF - 7 Art Project Ideas for Seniors Living with Dementia >>

 Here are seven art project ideas for seniors living with dementia that you can try:

-Paint brushes 2.
-Paint with watercolors, oils, or pastels.
+2. Paint with watercolors, oils, or pastels.
 When many of us think of “art therapy,” painting is often the first activity to come to mind.
-Consider your loved one’s current cognitive and physical abilities when choosing the type of medium you use.
+Consider an older adult's current cognitive and physical abilities when choosing the type of medium you use.
 Oils and watercolors can create more of a mess than pastels, markers, or crayons.
-However, your loved one may prefer the tactile experience of painting with watercolors or oils.
+However, they may prefer the tactile experience of painting with watercolors or oils.

 Also, as recommended in the planning section above, always ensure that whatever type of paint or coloring media you choose is non-toxic.

-Senior citizen coloring in an adult coloring book 3.
-Color in simple adult coloring books and pages.
-Adult coloring books may be a better option if your loved one is overwhelmed by a blank canvas.
+3. Color in simple adult coloring books and pages.
+Adult coloring books may be a better option if a blank canvas is overwhelming.
 Depending on their cognitive abilities, some of the more complex designs offered in adult coloring books today might be too challenging.
 Instead, search for coloring books with simple designs that can be easily filled in.

-This is also a great activity that you and your loved one can do together.
+This is also a great activity that you can do together.
 You can work on your own books together or color different pages of the same book.

 Prepare materials ahead of time, including magazines, photos, craft paper, stickers, cut-outs, and other paper craft items.
-If your loved one is having difficulty getting started, invite them to pick out images they like and place them on the collage paper.
+If having difficulty getting started, invite them to pick out images they like and place them on the collage paper.
 Help them to paste the images onto the page and ask why they chose each image.

-Decorated cookies 5.
-Decorate cookies, cupcakes, or other baked goods.
-If your loved one enjoys baking but cannot be in the kitchen due to safety concerns, decorating offers a great way for them to stay engaged.
+5. Decorate cookies, cupcakes, or other baked goods.
+If they enjoy baking but cannot be in the kitchen due to safety concerns, decorating offers a great way for them to stay engaged.

 Choose baked goods like cookies and cupcakes that can be individually decorated, allowing for more creativity opportunities.
 Additionally, consider putting together a gingerbread house kit.
-This is an especially good family activity that your loved one can participate in during holiday gatherings, and it is a wonderful way to make them feel included.
+This is an especially good family activity that an older adult living with cognitive decline can participate in during holiday gatherings, and it is a wonderful way to make them feel included.

-Senior citizen putting a puzzle together 6.
-Put together a jigsaw puzzle.
-This is another good activity that your loved one can do with other family members.
-Choose a design of something your loved one enjoys or has a passion for.
+6. Put together a jigsaw puzzle.
+This is another good activity that older adults can do with other family members.
+Choose a design of something they enjoy or have a passion for.
 A meaningful jigsaw puzzle can help prompt conversation and reminiscence, as you can ask them questions about their interests.

-For instance, if your loved one used to ride horses, you can choose a puzzle with images of horses and ask them to share a story about those days as you put the project together.
+For instance, if they used to ride horses, you can choose a puzzle with images of horses and ask them to share a story about those days as you put the project together.
 Read more about the brain benefits of puzzles.

-crafting 7.
-Try crafting kits.
+7. Try crafting kits.
 Numerous crafting kits are available today focused on adults.
-While you will need to consider your loved one’s abilities and preferences, with so many to choose from, you should be able to find several that pique their interest.
+While you will need to consider their abilities and preferences, with so many to choose from, you should be able to find several that pique their interest.

 These range from simple no-sew felt projects to wreath making, birdhouse decorating, papercrafts, ornament painting, and much more.